Timeline: Adam to Abraham

 So Genesis really says that here are a bunch of men.
 Each became the ancestor of the next at a certain age.
 The life span of the next man in the list begins when the previous one ends.
 This is consistent with the Hebrew, with the New Testament, and with Exodus.
 It also makes the total amount of time covered by this list much longer than if these generations overlap.

-Not all of the generations overlap this way.
-In an interesting twist in the Hebrew, some of the generations are what we in modern English would call "true father/son" relationships.
+Not all generations overlap this way.
+In an interesting twist, some of the generations are what we in modern English would call "true father/son" relationships.
 We turn to those now.

 Though most of the life lengths given in Genesis are to be run together end-to-end, not all of the life spans work this way.
 Genesis uses an important literary device to show when there is a true father/son pair as we think of it today.